Berrick Salome: 18th and 19th centuries

 St Helen's parish church is the only significant building and, as the Rev George Villiers A.M., rector from 1722 to 1748, reported to a diocesan visitation in 1738, "there is no family of note".
-Until the Berrick Salome Inclosure Award was made by the Inclosure Commissioners in 1863, most of the land in the village was still worked on the open field system and there were few enclosed fields.
+Until the Berrick Salome inclosure award was made by the Inclosure Commissioners in 1863, most of the land in the village was still worked on the open field system and there were few enclosed fields.
 Thomas Newton, who acquired Crowmarsh Battle Farm in 1792, started the move towards enclosure in Berrick.
-The farm name does not commemorate a local battle; it was recorded in the Domesday Survey "as land of the church of Labatailge [Battle Abbey]".
+The farm name does not commemorate a local battle; it was recorded in the Domesday Book survey "as land of the church of Labatailge [Battle Abbey]".
 Newton made "his first documented attempt to promote enclosure at Benson in 1807".

 Thomas Newton persisted for decades and, in 1827, promoted a Parliamentary Bill which other farmers opposed.
 The opposition was led by three substantial farmers: John Franklin of Ewelme, Edward Shrubb of Benson and John Hutchings of Berrick Salome; who were all concerned because "the common fields of Benson were so intermixed with those of Berrick and Ewelme that no measure could succeed unless it dealt with all three parishes."
 The opposition was successful, largely thanks to the work of their lawyer, George Eyre, of another Ewelme farming family.
 However the Bill was presented again every November at the start of each new parliamentary session, opposed on each occasion, and in November 1830, local farm workers took part in the Swing Riots which, though directed against enclosures, involved Luddite-style machine breaking.
 Some of the rioters were punished with transportation.